Blythe (doll): History

 Blythe was created in the early seventies by designer Allison Katzman at Marvin Glass and Associates and bought and produced in the United States in 1972 by the now-defunct toy company Kenner.
-Blythe dolls were only sold for one year in the U.S. (produced in Hong Kong) and also in the UK, Australia and Japan, during 1972.
+The first line of Blythe dolls were produced in Hong Kong and were only sold for one year in 1972 in the United States, United Kingdom, Australia, and Japan, retailing for $5.88 in the United States.
 Over time the original "Kenner" Blythe dolls acquired a cult following of collectors and eventually, photographers.

 In mid-1991, Hasbro purchased Tonka, which acquired Kenner Parker Toys, Inc. in 1987.
 Since then, all the intellectual properties are owned by Hasbro.

 In 1997, New York TV and video producer Gina Garan was given a 1972 Kenner Blythe by a friend and began using it to practice her photographic skills.
 She began taking her Blythe everywhere with her and took hundreds of photos.
 In 1999, she was introduced to Junko Wong of Cross World Connections (CWC) by artist and illustrator, Jeffrey Fulvimari.
 Junko Wong brought Blythe to the attention of Parco, a client of CWC as a possible virtual model for promotion.
 In 2000, Gina published her first book of Blythe photography with Chronicle Books, This is Blythe.
 In 2001, Hasbro (the current trademark and license owner) gave Takara of Japan and CWC a license to produce the New Edition of Blythe (Neo Blythe).
 Blythe was used in a television advertising campaign by Parco, the fashion branch of Seibu Department Stores in Japan and was an instant hit.

 In 2003 Blythe was the subject in a segment on the VH1 special, I Love the '70s, where she was said to look like either "Barbie with encephalitis" or "Christina Ricci" among other things.
 The success in Japan led Hasbro to issue a license to Ashton-Drake Galleries in 2004 to sell Blythe replica dolls in the United States, where the doll became a niche product in a marginal market, selling largely to adults.
 In spring 2009, Alexander McQueen launched a fashion line for Target with an ad campaign featuring Blythe dolls.
 In 2010, Hasbro began releasing their version of Blythe as a part of the Littlest Pet Shop toyline.

-In 2021 the last Takara Neo Blythe was produced.
-In 2022 Good Smile Company became the manufacturer of Blythe dolls under the production helm of Cross World Connections.
+In 2021, the last Takara Neo Blythe were produced.
+In 2022, Good Smile Company became the manufacturer of Blythe dolls under the production helm of Cross World Connections.